 The energy used to treat and pump water is significant but the bulk of emissions come from the energy needed to heat water.
 In California, 20% of the state’s electricity and 30% of its natural gas that isn’t used by powerplants goes into the water system – from pumping and delivering water through to disposing of wastewater.
 Water use accounts for 6% of all carbon dioxide emissions in the UK.

-Recently the Chief Executive of the Environment Agency warned that England is set to run short of water within the next 25 years and we’re already seeing the effects of water shortages, not only in the developing world but also in the UK, so reducing water usage has never been more important.
+In 2022 the Chief Executive of the Environment Agency warned that England is set to run short of water within 25 years and we’re already seeing the effects of water shortages, not only in the developing world but also in the UK, so reducing water usage has never been more important.

 At Ecoprod our main focus is on water and the link between water and climate change is clear.